farrajota/benchmark-rnn-torch7/README.md

 All models have a sequence length of 50, a batch size of 64, 2 layers, and were averaged over 10 epochs and over all 3 datasets.

+> Warning: Results are currently being processed.
+Once they are finished (it takes several days!)
+I'll upload them.

 #### Speed (batch/ms)

 ![batch](data/results/speed_vs_dimension.png "batch vs dim")